 The internet and the rise of peer-to-peer transaction platforms have created a lot of opportunity for those looking to make a few extra dollars.
 Have a clean driving record and a clean, well-maintained car?
-Drive for Lyft or Uber.
+Drive With Lyft or Uber.
 Want help with some errands?
 Check out TaskRabbit.
 There are even platforms that make it easy for individuals to issue microloans to small businesses and complete strangers.

 The most popular platform, Airbnb, connects travelers with places to stay in private homes, condos, and guest rooms.
 AirBnB’s popularity has given rise to competitors, including HomeAway, Vacasa, and TripAdvisor’s FlipKey.